 Services in this Orthodox Church may be very different than you are used to.
 We want you to feel comfortable and very welcome, joining with us in joyful worship.
-Here are a few things that may help “orient” you a bit to our services:
+We will not single you out or do anything to embarrass you.
+Here are a few things that may help orient you a bit to our services:

 We believe that in this church, we stand in the very presence of God, and that we join the saints and heavenly hosts in joy and prayer and worship.
 For that reason, we try to avoid “chit-chat” in church, but to stand with reverent awe and attention to God.

 We don’t at all want to be unfriendly!
 We want to say “Hello!” and to welcome you, and get to know you, and help you get to know us and about our Church!
 But during the actual services in church, and also before the services, as people are silently preparing to worship, we try to avoid conversation.